On the sum of $L1$ influences: A corollary on maximal deviation of cut-value of graphs

 \begin{definition} For any graph $G=(V,E)$ and $0 \leq p \leq 1$ the cut-deviation $D_p(G)$ is the maximum over all cuts $(S, V\backslash S)$ of the discrepancy between the cut-value $\left| E(S,S^c)\right|$ and the expected cut-value $p |S| (|V|-|S|)$ (where we choose each edge independently with probability $p$), i.e.,

 \end{definition} We are interested in lower bounding the quantity $D_p(G)$.
-Given a $G=(V,E)$, let $\rho_G:=|E|/\binom{|V|}{2}$ be the edge density.
+For a $G=(V,E)$, let $\rho_G:=|E|/\binom{|V|}{2}$ denote the edge density of $G$.
 Notice that for any $p\neq \rho_G$ a random cut will already give a deviation of $\Omega(n^2)$ for $D_p(G)$.
 So the interesting case is when $p=\rho_G$.
-For this choice of the parameter we prove the following Theorem, \begin{Theorem} For every graph $G=(V,E)$, \end{Theorem} We note that the above inequality is tight as it follows by applying standard tail inequalities to Erod\"{o}s-Renyi graphs $G(n,p)$.
-Moreover, the one-sides variants of this inequality
+For this choice of the parameter we prove the following theorem: \begin{theorem} For every graph $G=(V,E)$, \end{theorem} We note that the above inequality is tight which can be seen by applying Chernoff bound to Erd\H{o}s-Renyi graphs $\mathcal G(n,p)$.
+More formally, if $G\sim \mathcal G(n,p)$ for all $S\subset V$ and some $c,C>0$, which may depend on $p$, we have

+Taking $\alpha= r \sqrt{n}$ for appropriate constant $r$ in the above, and applying a union bound over all cuts $S\subset V$, proves the tightness of Theorem \ref{thm:erdos}.
+Moreover, the one-sided variant of this inequality

-which holds for random graphs, does not hold in general as can be seen from the example of the complement of complete bipartite graph $K_{n/2, n/2}$.
+which holds for random graphs, does not hold in general; this can be seen from the example of the complement of complete bipartite graph $K_{n/2, n/2}$.
+Thus, the result is optimal in this sense as well.